-COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Recall different concepts of biostatistics, recognize, and give examples of different types of data gathered from public health, clinical studies etc. CO 2 Explain different concepts of toxicology and ethical issues in drug toxicity.
-CO 3 Enumerate concept of bioethical issues including intellectual property right and the concepts and practices of bioprospecting.
-Identify drugs of natural origin and their source and CO 4 Analyse the method of self-medication and the application.
-CO 5 Choose an appropriate test for comparing two different variables in different populations.
-CO 6 Demonstrate different software which can be used effectively to extract the information from large databases.
+COURSE DESCRIPTION OUTCOME OUTCOME After successfully completing the course, the students will be able to: Third daddediany completing the detailed, the bladelike in the CO 1 Explain different concepts of biostatistics, recognize, and give examples of different types of data gathered from public health, clinical studies etc. CO 2 Describe different concepts of toxicology and ethical issues in drug toxicity.
+CO 3 Enumerate concepts of bioethical issues including intellectual property rights and the concepts and practices of bioprospecting. rigine and the correspondence of propressions.
+CO 4 Identify drugs of natural origin and their source.
+Table 1 and the second CO 5 Analyse the method of self-medication and the application.
+This is the meaner of some meaner and the approach.
+CO 6 Choose an appropriate test for comparing two different variables in different populations.
+CO 7 Demonstrate the skill of using different softwares which can be used to 007 extract the information from large databases.